MicrosoftDocs/azure-devops-docs/release-notes/2024/includes/pipelines/sprint-243-update.md

 > [!div class="mx-imgBorder"]
 > [![Screenshot of create build pipeline permission.](../../media/243-pipelines-01.png "Screenshot of create build pipeline permission")](../../media/243-pipelines-01.png#lightbox)

-Previously, users required the _Edit build pipeline_ permission to either create a pipeline or edit a pipeline.
-This posed a security concern, because it meant that all users who should be able to create a pipeline could also edit pipelines they didn't create by default.
-Preventing this was tedious.
+Previously, the _Edit build pipeline_ permission was required to create or edit a pipeline.
+This posed a security risk, as it allowed all users with the ability to create pipelines to also edit pipelines they did not create.
+Preventing this was time-consuming.

-To prevent negatively impacting your pipeline experience, all users and groups who have _Edit build pipeline_ permission will get the _Create build pipeline_ permission.
+To enhance your pipeline experience without compromising security, all users and groups with the _Edit build pipeline_ permission will now also receive the _Create build pipeline_ permission.

-When a pipeline is created, its creator gets the _Edit build pipeline_ permission.
+When a pipeline is created, its creator is granted the _Edit build pipeline_ permission.

-You may choose to remove the _Edit build pipeline_ permission from user groups such as _Contributors_ and _Readers_, to improve your pipelines' security.
-This means that, by default, only a pipeline's creator is able to edit the pipeline.
+For improved pipeline security, you may choose to remove the _Edit build pipeline_ permission from user groups such as _Contributors_ and _Readers_.
+This ensures that, by default, only the pipeline's creator can edit it.

+> [!NOTE]
-Note: The _Edit build pipeline_ permission does not protect a YAML pipeline from being edited by those who don't have this permission.
-It protects the pipeline from having its properties edited.
+> The **_Edit build pipeline_** permission does not prevent others from editing a YAML pipeline; it only protects the pipeline's properties from being edited.

-Note: For new projects, users and group who have the _Edit build pipeline_ permission also get the _Create build pipeline_ permission.
+For new projects, users and groups with the _Edit build pipeline_ permission will also have the _Create build pipeline_ permission.
 This is subject to change in the future.

 ### Exclusive lock check at stage level

-There are use cases that require only a single run of a pipeline access a specific resource at any point in time.
-To support this use case, we have the [Exclusive lock](https://learn.microsoft.com/azure/devops/pipelines/process/approvals?view=azure-devops&tabs=check-pass#exclusive-lock) check.
+Some use cases require a pipeline to access a specific resource only once at any given time.
+To support this case, we have the [Exclusive lock](https://learn.microsoft.com/azure/devops/pipelines/process/approvals?view=azure-devops&tabs=check-pass#exclusive-lock) check.

-A similar use case is when only a single pipeline run should access a stage at any point in time.
-For example, you have a stage that deploys to an Azure resource group, and you don't want multiple pipeline runs to concurrently update the same resource group.
-Today, to obtain this behavior, you have to use a proxy resource, for example, an environment, and place the Exclusive lock check on that environment.
-This is tedious, adds complexity, and increases maintenance efforts.
+A similar situation arises when only one pipeline run should access a stage at any point in time.
+For instance, if you have a stage that deploys to an Azure resource group, you may want to prevent multiple pipeline runs from simultaneously updating the same resource group.
+Currently, achieving this requires using a proxy resource, such as an environment, and placing the Exclusive lock check on that environment.
+This approach can be time-consuming, add complexity, and increase maintenance efforts.

-In this sprint we're adding support for specifying the exclusive lock at stage level.
-If you have a stage that has an id and you specify its `lockBehavior` property, a lock is automatically created for that stage.
-The `sequential` behavior is the same for resource-level and stage-level locks.
-The `runLatest` behavior differs in that it cancels only the `runLatest` builds for the same branch, not for all branches of the pipeline.
+In this sprint, we’re introducing support for specifying the exclusive lock at the stage level.
+If you have a stage with an ID and specify its `lockBehavior` property, a lock will be automatically created for that stage.
+The `sequential` behavior remains consistent for both resource-level and stage-level locks.
+However, the `runLatest` behavior differs, as it only cancels `runLatest` builds for the same branch, not for all branches of the pipeline.

 ### Template information in pipeline runs